 The courses selected for S/U grading may not include offerings in the student's declared major; required supportive courses for that major; or courses announced for A-F grading only.
 However, a student who is undecided about or changes a major field may be allowed one course with an S grade toward completion of that major.
 Courses required for a minor may be taken S/U with permission of the department chair.
-Changes in S/U status are allowed with the instructor's consent before completion of the course.
+In a course with standard grading (the option of A-F or S/U), the student may request S/U status up until the deadline specified in the instructor's syllabus (but not later than the end of the semester), after which there can be no change in grade status.
 Whether the course is S/U or graded, all students must fulfill the same assignments and course responsibilities.

 Students may withdraw from courses before the final 16 class days of the semester by completing a "drop" form and filing it with the registrar's Office.
 All courses dropped after the first four class days require the instructor's signature.